 4. Ensure the company has a logical map for the data.
 The data lake is an incredibly rich resource, and why it needs to be used smartly.
 A clear data architecture will save time and money and facilitate the creation of apps.

 5. Define a strategy for apps.
 This should be a central concern for the CDO.
 After all, the data on its own is like silver in the mine.
 It is useless until it gets activated.
 From the outset, the CDO should have a strategy on the types of apps the company should develop versus buy.

 6. Start small, scale fast.
 Find a dataset that is easy enough to pull insights from, such as clickstream (or event) data.
-The company can leverage this kind of data very quickly, especially with predictive behavioral analytics.
+The company can leverage this kind of data very quickly, especially with customer analytics that is assisted by AI.

 If any of this resonates with you, tweet at me or email me to share your thoughts and experience with, or as, a CDO.